killjoy1221/xbl-mc-web-auth-test/README.md

 Client ID & secret by creating a
 [Microsoft Azure application](https://docs.microsoft.com/en-us/azure/active-directory/develop/quickstart-register-app).

+When prompted, use http://localhost/oauth2-callback as the redirect uri

 ## Configuring

 After obtaining your client id and secret, create a file named `.env` with the following values: